Middle Tennessee is clawing its way out of devastation from recent flooding. It sits right in Ida's crosshairs - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Gregory Lemons, Dakin Andone, Ralph Ellis and Hollie Silverman contributed to this report.
+CNN’s Gregory Lemons, Dakin Andone, Ralph Ellis, Hollie Silverman and Joe Sutton contributed to this report.

 Comments